GalSim-developers/GalSim/INSTALL.md

 version.
 So `python2.7 demo1.py` (assuming `which python2.7` is the fink one) and `galsim demo1.yaml` should run those scripts for you.

-4. At the end of the fink installation, there will be a WARNING message.
-Just ignore it.
-It happens because fink installs things a bit differently from how we do it in the local build directory.
-There are plans to suppress the warning in an imminent release version.

-If you want to work with GalSim as a developer, rather than just a user, then you cannot use the fink-installed GalSim.
+4. If you want to work with GalSim as a developer, rather than just a user, then you cannot use the fink-installed GalSim.
 However, the process above will have installed all the prerequisites.
 So `fink uninstall galsim` will leave you able to install GalSim using the master branch with:

     scons TMV_DIR=/sw PYTHON=/sw/bin/python2.7